supernovus/riml.js/README.md

 ## Specification

-The specification is currently under development, and won't be published until version 1.0 is fully finished.
+The official specification can be found [here](https://github.com/supernovus/riml-spec).

 ## Other implementations